Alzheimer's Disease

 The pneumatic coined from the word “ALZHEIMER” and found in the material that is distributed by the Alzheimer’s and Related Disorders Association (ARDA) makes it easy to remember the early warning signs.
 These are:

-Persons living with an older person who displays a number of these signs should contact the nearest Health facility or the Alzheimer’s and Related Disorders Association at (031-724321)
+Persons living with an older person who displays a number of these signs should contact their nearest Health facility or the Alzheimer’s and Related Disorders Association at (031-702 4321)

 It is also important to focus on the following when dealing with the sufferers: